thiagorlopes/keep/docs/architecture.md

 The primary goal of this system is to empower the underwriting analyst.
 We move from a manual, error-prone spreadsheet process to a robust, transparent, and efficient code-driven workflow.
 The architecture is designed to give the analyst full control and deep insight at every step.

-This diagram provides a detailed look inside the "Underwriting System" box.
+This diagram provides a detailed look inside the Underwriting architecture.
 It shows the specific components and tools that the analyst directly interacts with, the data stores that support them, and key external integrations.

 ```mermaid
 graph TD